warroyo/ops-workshop/demos/cicd/bg-app-deploy/README.md

 _deploy-username:_ the CF CLI userID to deploy apps on the Cloud Foundry deployment
 _deploy-password:_ the corresponding password to deploy apps on the Cloud Foundry deployment
 _pws-organization:_ the ID of your targeted organization in Cloud Foundry
-_pws-space:_ the name of your targeted space in Cloud Foundry (e.g. development)
+_pws-dev-space:_ the name of your targeted dev space in Cloud Foundry (e.g. development) _pws-qa-space:_ the name of your targeted qa space in Cloud Foundry (e.g. qa)
+_pws-prod-space:_ the name of your targeted prod space in Cloud Foundry (e.g. prod)
 _pws-api:_ the url of the CF API. (e.g. https://api.run.pivotal.io)
 _pws-app-suffix:_ the domain suffix to append to the application hostname (e.g. my-test-app)
 _pws-app-domain:_ the domain name used for your CF apps (e.g. cfapps.io)

-3. Configure the sample pipeline in Concourse with the following commands:
+1. Configure the sample pipeline in Concourse with the following commands:
    __fly -t local login <concourse-url>__
    Example:
    __fly -t local login http://192.168.100.4:8080__
    __fly -t local set-pipeline -c ci/pipeline.yml -p blue-green-pipeline -l ci/credentials.yml__

-4. Access to the Concourse web interface (e.g. http://192.168.100.4:8080 ), click on the list of pipelines, unpause the _blue-green-pipeline_ and then click on its link to visualize its pipeline diagram.
+2. Access to the Concourse web interface (e.g. http://192.168.100.4:8080 ), click on the list of pipelines, unpause the _blue-green-pipeline_ and then click on its link to visualize its pipeline diagram.

 You will then notice the pipeline's jobs getting executed within a few seconds, one at a time, if the previous job in the pipeline is executed successfully.